jadKhoury1/simple-body-validator-documentation/docs/custom-validation-rules.md

 ### Accessing Additional Data In Your Class

-If your custom validation rule class needs to access all of the other data undergoing validation.
+If your custom validation rule class needs to access all the other data undergoing validation.
 You can use the <code>this.data</code>
 method in the <code>passes</code> attribute.

 ```js